-Pupils in the Nurture Provision have targets that specifically match their academic and personal development needs.
-All Nurture Provision and subject specialist staff are involved in the delivery of IPP targets in order to increase understanding of individual pupils' learning needs and strengths.
+Pupils in the Nurture have targets that specifically match their academic and personal development needs.
+All Nurture classes and subject specialist staff are involved in the delivery of IPP targets in order to increase understanding of individual pupils' learning needs and strengths.

-Alongside discreetly taught one-to-one sessions and group lessons, the Nurture Provision provides pupils with opportunities to develop their tolerance and understanding of social environments.
+Alongside discreetly taught one-to-one sessions and group lessons, Nurture provides pupils with opportunities to develop their tolerance and understanding of social environments.
 Our aim is to increase their ability to interact positively and communicate confidently.